harshitamahb/Myntra--E-commerce-clone-/README.md

+This project is built under the hackathon Myntra Hackerramp, where I have separately created backend and frontend for all the new changes I have implemented.
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).